8 Grass Weeds That Look Like Grass – (Kill These Not Those)

 Prepare Your Sprayer or Spreader

 Regardless if you are using a liquid or granule product, you need to have the right setting on your sprayer or spreader for the product you are using.
-The bag or bottle of the killer will have the recommending settings for what you are using.
+The bag or bottle of the killer will have the recommended settings for what you are using.
 Read the instructions.

 Add The Weed Killer